Quick Tips to Make People More Aware of Social Anxiety

 I see altogether too many people lamenting on social media about how their social anxiety prevents them from working.
 Starting an online business not only will help to spread awareness, but you can also earn a full-time income (and more) if you stick with it and put in the work long-term.

-8. Share a book
+8. Share resources

 I don’t volunteer often, but when I do, it’s usually to act as a chaperone on field trips for my children’s school.
 Why do I choose the field trips?
 I think they are fun.
 I go back to my childhood and pretend I’m on an adventure.
 (I try to monitor the kids too, don’t get me wrong).
 On field trips I’ve gotten to learn how they make maple syrup, attend a play, visit a nursing home, go to a waterpark… and the list goes on.